Zir0-93/zir0-93.github.io/_posts/2017-05-01-Rewayaat_elasticsearch.md

 Full-text search is a battle between precision — returning as few irrelevant documents as possible, and recall—returning as many relevant documents as possible.
-When dealing with documents that contain searchable text in both Arabic and English, as was the case for my database, the battle further intensifies.
+When dealing with documents that contain searchable text in both Arabic and English, as was the case for the engine I needed to build, the problem becomes even more complex.
 Outlined below are some of the challenges I faced while developing a search engine and how Elastic Search provided effective solutions for them.